 Information and Access

 By public transport: A bus goes from Seibu Ikebukuro Line’s Hanno Station .
 It takes about 13 minutes and costs 200 yen.
-There is normally a bus from JR Hachiko Line’s Higashi Hanno station, however it has been temporarily suspended.
-On foot it takes about 35 minutes to the park.
+On foot it takes about 35 minutes to the park from the station.

 Check out the free “Moomin Valley” nearby in the Tove Jansson Akebono Children’s Forest.